 Contracting an Issue is a social awareness art project, which began as an artistic endeavor between the artist, Gk Callahan and collaborator/photographer, Allison Webber.
-The project produces and archives collections of public, spoken-word documentary performances, which reference HIV/AIDS.
+The project produces and archives collections of public, spoken-word documentary performances, and visual art which reference HIV/AIDS.
 The project is based on the stories and truths they hold for individuals, in varying communities around the globe.

 April 14, 2017